tjmblake/tjmblake.github.io/src/pages/building-cyclr-sandbox.md

 ---
-title: Building Cyclr Sandbox
+title: Improving Onboarding Speed and Quality by 200%+
 ---

-# Building Cyclr Sandbox
+# Improving Onboarding Speed and Quality by 200%+

-### Improving the onboarding of Connector Developers
+### Taking a 1 month onboarding to a 4 day onboarding

 <figure>
     <img src="../../img/cyclr-sandbox/cyclr-sandbox-login.png">